weidmueller/u-os-sdk-quickstart/u-os-kernel-dev/README.md

     $ make

 This creates the kernel module `hello.ko` in the current folder.
 This file is a hello-world-like kernel module.
 To test on the device, copy it to the device e.g. via scp and load it via insmod.
-Follow the commands below:
+Follow the commands below.
+Note: you may have to adapt the ip address to what's set up on your device.

     $ scp hello.ko admin@192.168.0.101:/tmp
     $ ssh admin@192.168.0.101